saeed1262/MoVi-Toolbox/README.md

 In case you are interested in using body shape data (or also AMASS/MoVi original data) follow the instructions on [AMASS Github page](https://github.com/nghorbani/amass)

 ## Tutorials
 We have provided very brief tutorials on how to use the dataset in [MoCap](/MoCap).
+Some of the functions are only provided in MATLAB or Python so please take a look at both tutorial_`MATLAB.mlx` and `tutorial_python.ipynb`.
 Also the tutorial on how to have access to the dataset is given [here](https://www.biomotionlab.ca/Data/Tutorials/DataverseTutorialBMLmovi.pdf)

 ## Citation